lhopki01/kubernetes-job-ui/README.md

 ## Limitations

-1. Includes a known race condition.
-Future versions will fix this issue.
-2. There are not currently any ways to limit which CronJobs are visible in the ui.
+1. There are not currently any ways to limit which CronJobs are visible in the ui.
-3. Logs are not streamed to ui.
+2. Logs are not streamed to ui.
 Page needs to be manually refreshed.